rollup/rollup/docs/07-tools.md

 }
 ```

-...and run Rollup...
+…and run Rollup…

 ```console
 npm run build
 ```

-...we'll see a warning like this:
+…we'll see a warning like this:

 ```
 (!)
 Unresolved dependencies